bennettwarner/ipranger/README.md

 ```

 or run the precompiled binary

-Binaries are provided for Windows ~~but untested...~~
+Binaries are provided for Mac
-* tested on Windows 10 1909 running Python 3.8.3rc1 - tnkr

 ## Author